-Early Years Educator reference 2.2, 2.1, 2a Criteria 2.2 There are four general areas of need, and how to balance these against a detailed understanding of an individual baby's or child's needs: communication and interaction cognition and learning social, emotional and mental health physical and sensory needs.
-2.1 All children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
-2a Explain and apply the EYFS statutory framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
-Assessed skills The student is able to identify that there are four general areas of need, and discuss how to balance these against a detailed understanding of an individual baby's or child's needs: communication and interaction cognition and learning social, emotional and mental health physical and sensory needs All children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
-Explain and apply the EYFS statutory framework and SEND code of provides in relations and advention of potential. practice in relation to the care and education of babies and children with SEND through a graduated approach.
-Professional discussion allowed?
-Yes, it is likely that most criteria will be met through a professional discussion
+Early Years Educator reference 2.2, 2.1, 2a Criteria 2.2 There are 4 general areas of need, and how to balance these against a detailed understanding of an individual baby or child's needs: communication and interaction cognition and learning social, emotional and mental health physical and sensory needs 2.1 All children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
+2a Explain and apply the Early Years Foundation Stage Statutory Framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
+Assessed skills The student is able to identify that there are 4 general areas of need, and discuss how to balance these against a detailed understanding of an individual baby or child's needs: • communication and interaction • cognition and learning • social, emotional and mental health • physical and sensory needs All children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
+Explain and apply the Early Years Foundation Stage Statutory Framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
+Professional Yes, it is likely that most criteria will be met through a Professional Discussion Discussion allowed?

-Assessor judgement guidance Working towards competence Competence The student is able to identify the four general areas of need, but has limited knowledge relating this to practice and how to balance these against a detailed understanding of an individual baby's or child's needs: communication and interaction cognition and learning social, emotional and mental health physical and sensory needs.
+Working towards competence The student is able to identify the 4 general areas of need, but has limited knowledge relating this to practice and how to balance these against a detailed understanding of an individual baby's or child's needs:

+The student is able to identify the 4 general areas of need, and applies appropriate knowledge relating this to practice and how to balance these communication and interaction communication and interaction cognition and learning baby's or child's needs:

+cognition and learning

+social, emotional and mental health

+against a detailed understanding of an individual

+- social, emotional and mental healthphysical and sensory needs - physical and sensory needs

 The student has limited understanding of the significance of a quality curriculum for all children and that all children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
-The student is able to identify the four general areas of need, and applies appropriate knowledge relating this to practice and how to balance these against a detailed understanding of an individual baby's or child's needs: • communication and interaction • cognition and learning • social, emotional and mental health • physical and sensory needs.

 The student has clear understanding of the significance of a quality curriculum for all children and that all children and young people are entitled to a quality education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.

-The student may be aware of the legislation and guidance around the graduated approach but unable to explain and apply the EYFS statutory framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
-The student is aware of the legislation and guidance around the graduated approach and can explain and apply the EYFS statutory framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
+The student may be aware of the legislation and guidance around the graduated approach but unable to explain and apply the Early Years Foundation Stage Statutory Framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.

+The student is aware of the legislation and guidance around the graduated approach and can explain and apply the Early Years Foundation Stage Statutory Framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
 The student may use examples to support their understanding.

-Whilst some aspects may become apparent through the observation, it is appreciated that most of these criteria will be met through a professional discussion.
+Whilst some aspects may become apparent through the observation, it is appreciated that most of these criteria will be met through a Professional Discussion.